syncfusion-content/windowsforms-docs/WindowsForms/Button/How-To.md

 ---
 layout: post
 title: How To | WindowsForms | Syncfusion
-description: How To
+description: Learn about introduction of Syncfusion Essential Studio Windows Forms SfButton control and more details.
 platform: WindowsForms
 control: SfButton
 documentation: ug
 ---

-# How To
+# Windows Forms SfButton control

 ## Set the SfButton as Accept or Cancel Button to the Form